gilch/hissp/docs/style_guide.rst

   Not nested inside another form.
   "Top" here means the top of the syntax tree, not the top of the file.

+Small and closely-related forms may be semantically "attached" to the next or previous form by omitting the usual blank line.
+E.g., several one-line "constant" `define` forms making up a conceptual group need not be separated;
+one only used by the following definition may be attached to it;
+a form modifying the previous (e.g. decorating, attaching attributes), or adding it to a collection may be attached to it.

+However, in many of these cases, the groups could be written as a single top-level form insead, given the appropriate functions or macros.
+E.g. `dict.update` (on `globals`), `let`, `@#!<QzAT_QzHASH_>`, `attach`, `doto`.

 Try to avoid blank lines within forms.
 You may need them for separating groups whose elements span lines